copyrite/LwotcMinimalText/XComGame.md

 * {{ COOLDOWN }}

 ## Manual Override
-Lowers all ability cooldowns on a selected ally soldier by up to 3 turns.
+Progress all cooldowns of an ally in sight by 3.
 * {{ 1AP NTE }}
 * {{ COOLDOWN }}
 * TODO: Action cost?